minaskar/hankl/paper.md

 # Acknowledgements

-FB is funded by RS.
+FB is a Royal Society University Research Fellow.

 # References